 - In the Doctor Who comedy-special The Five(ish) Doctors Reboot, three Dalek prop-operators can be seen reading copies of "Dalek Operator's Gazette".

 - In Calvin and Hobbes, Calvin subscribes to Chewing, a magazine devoted entirely to chewing gum.
 Calvin describes it as "high-gloss, literate, and sophisticated" in comparison to Gum Action, targeted more to the "Gonzo" demographic, and Chewers Illustrated which targets vintage gum collectors.
-Word of God says that these were direct parodies of the half-dozen biking magazines Waterson himself subscribed to.
+Word of God says that these were direct parodies of the half-dozen biking magazines Watterson himself subscribed to.

 - Dilbert's Wally is once seen speculating on the content of his "Sitting There" magazine.